In a world where third-party cookies and data are quickly disappearing, collecting your own first-party customer data is critical.

 So, if you don’t already have a social media profile, now could be the perfect time to create one so you can start gathering valuable information from your audience.

-The seventh method in our guide for how to gather customer data is to use website tracking tools.
 There’s a plethora of website analytics tools that enable you to track data from your website visitors and current customers.

 With Google Analytics, you can track the following: